After chiropractic treatment pain is not uncommon.

-The majority of chiropractic patients coming for treatment have torn, inflamed, swollen or arthritic tissue that is at the heart of their condition.
-Stretching, massaging and adjusting of such tissues inevitably causes a degree of "after treatment discomfort or pain".
-It's no different for the physiotherapist, dentist, surgeon - ever had your impacted wisdom teeth out?
-Been to a physiotherapist given the task of mobilising a knee or ankle post-surgery?
+It's no different for the physiotherapist, dentist, surgeon; ever had your impacted wisdom teeth out?
+Been to a physiotherapist given the task of mobilising a knee or ankle post surgery?
 Had a friend who has had spinal surgery?
 Some post treatment pain is the norm.
-But how much is some?
+But how much is acceptable?